Hyve logo

 Why is HA important?

-How does HA work?
+How does high availability work?

-To setup HA you need to run a minimum of two servers, but to achieve top performance, it is beneficial to run four.
-Two servers will be dedicated to your Web/ Application traffic, and two will be dedicated to your database with a failover setup between them.
+To set up HA you need to run a minimum of two servers, but to achieve top performance, it is beneficial to run four.
+Two servers will be dedicated to your web/application traffic, and two will be dedicated to your database, with a failover setup between them.

-HA on dedicated servers means that there is more than one node of your website running on the server.
+High availability on dedicated servers means that there is more than one node of your website running on the server.
 If one node stops running, the other nodes will keep your website running, processing and handling requests.

 HA is achieved by using load balancers to share traffic across several servers to keep the front end running, and using MS SQL clustering or MySQL replication to keep the databases online in the event of a failure.